How to Find a Development Mentor

 - Helping you in laying out a career path

 - Helping you to stay focused.
 It’s easy to get lost in the web ecosystem.
-Every week a new tool, framework, or something else crops up and mentors are great at advising mentees on what they should and shouldn’t pay too much attention to.
+Every week a new tool, framework, or something else crops up.
+Mentors are great at advising mentees on what they should and shouldn’t pay too much attention to.

 For introverts like myself, taking the first step in contacting people for help doesn’t come easy.
 However, this is one of the obvious routes you can take when looking for a mentor.

-Before doing so, it’s important you have a clear idea of the kind of help you’re looking for from your prospective mentor.
-For example, the best person who could help you lay out a career path might not be the same who could best review your code or guide you on which technologies you should focus in the current front-end ecosystem.
-Your reason for finding a mentor will determine where you should be looking in your search of a mentor, or who you should be looking for in the first place.
+You should have a clear idea of the kind of help you’re looking for.
+The best person who could help you lay out a career path might not be the same who could best review your code.
+Your reason for finding a development mentor will determine who you should be looking for in the first place.

-Also, always being mindful of mentors’ valuable time is the best way to approach the situation.
-Jotting down some discussion points before a meeting or volunteering to help mentors out with any project they might be working on are great ways of showing mentors you’re aware and appreciative of the help they’re offering to improve your future as a developer.
+Always be mindful of mentors’ valuable time.
+Jot down some discussion points before a meeting or volunteer to help mentors out with any project they might be working.
+These are great ways to show you’re aware and appreciative of the help they’re offering to improve your future as a developer.

 Now, here are a few things you could start doing right away to find a great mentor:

-- Go to meetups, conferences, workshops, etc. These events are all great places where you could network with lots of experienced devs and ask them for guidance on any of the issues you’re currently having.
+- Go to meetups, conferences, workshops, etc. These events are all great places to network with experienced devs and ask them for guidance.

-- If you’re already working as a developer, you could ask other more experienced developers in your workplace if they’re willing to pair up with you and act as mentors.
+- If you’re already working as a developer, you could ask more experienced developers in your workplace if they’re willing to pair up with you.

-- Follow professionals whose work you admire on social media and connect with them, say hello, include interesting comments, etc. Once you’ve established contact, try asking if they’re willing to mentor you.
+- Follow professionals whose work you admire on social media and connect with them.
+Say hello, include interesting comments, etc. Once you’ve established contact, ask if they’re willing to mentor you.
 (Show them your work, be respectful of their time, offer to help out on their projects, etc.)